jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Software requirements and suggestions
 To implement and apply UMAT-routines we recommend the following software and tools:
 * An object version of the LS-Dyna version you wish to use.
 Everything outlined here refers to version R11.1.
-Their might be slight differences compared to older version, e.g. where to find the files.
+Their might be slight differences compared to older version, e.g. where to find the files (see final section).
 The object version is a compressed package (e.g. .zip) typically ending with `_lib.zip`.
 You can acquire this package from your LSTC support or, in case you possess the login credentials for the `ftp.lstc.com` download side section 'objects' (not 'user'), you can download the version from `https://ftp.lstc.com/objects/pc-dyna/` where all available version are listed (e.g. the here used 'ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib.zip').

 For the coding:
 * You could use any text editor, however we recommend: Visual Studio 2017 (+ plugin [Word highlight with margin](https://marketplace.visualstudio.com/items?itemName=TrungKienPhan.WordHighlight-18439) to keep a clear head in the existing code)
-* For the compilation of the Fortran `.f/.F` files you need a Fortran compiler, e.g. Intel Parallel Studio XE 2017
+* For the compilation of the Fortran `.f/.F` files you need a Fortran compiler, e.g. Intel Parallel Studio XE 2017.
+Be aware of the dependencies of the Fortran compiler and Visual Studio.

 **@todo** Add an open source option (e.g. gfortran?, Notepad (Syntax: "Fortran with fixed format"))